 You may not have problems with bananas if you only buy one banana at a time, but if you buy multiple bunches of bananas or even multiple boxes of bananas like I do, then you can have a big problem when it comes to storing your bananas if you don’t follow these steps that I’m about to give you.

-If you buy lots of bananas at once, a problem you may have is that they all ripen at exactly the same time and far too quickly leaving you with more ripe bananas than you can eat, and the result is most of them go bad, you’ve wasted all of your money and you have nothing healthy to eat anymore.
+If you buy lots of bananas at once, a problem you may have is that they all ripen at exactly the same time and far too quickly leaving you with more ripe bananas than you can eat, and the result is most of them go bad, you’ve wasted all of your money and you have no fruits to eat anymore.

 So here is my simple guide showing you how to store bananas properly.